 Dylan performed the first take of Caribbean Wind in the studio in October 1980.

-So much great work has been written and recorded by Bob Dylan before and since 1981, that Caribbean Winds has been hidden in the shadows of greatness.
+So much great work has been written and recorded by Bob Dylan before and since 1981, obscuring Caribbean Winds in the shadows of poetic genius.

 “The powerful operations of God’s spirit, quickening or reviving the heart towards God, are compared to the blowing of the wind“.
 John 3:8

 You can’t see the wind, only the effects.

 “People can learn everything about me through my songs, if they know where to look.
 They can just juxtapose them with certain other songs and draw a clear picture” Bob Dylan